 Good Day Clients & Partners,

 Please find below our newsletter with the latest freight & logistics updates for the week.
-As always, the Inter-Sped team are ready to go the extra mile for you – so don’t hesitate to contact us.
+As always, the Inter-Sped team are ready to go the extra mile for you.

 SOUTH AFRICA